Family Leave During Unemployment

 Family Leave During Unemployment benefits are NOT payable for:

-- any period that is less than seven consecutive days.
+- any period of bonding or caregiving that is less than a 7 day period

 - any period that you receive unemployment insurance benefits, temporary disability insurance benefits, any benefits from a disability or cash sickness program or similar law of New Jersey or any other state or the federal government.